 - Adjust seasonings based on your preference.

-- Avocado - Sliced or chopped ripe avocado, guacamole or this Avocado crema.
+- Avocado - Sliced or chopped ripe avocado or guacamole.

-- Sauce - This creamy cilantro and lime sauce will be amazing.
+- Sauce - This creamy cilantro sauce will be amazing.

 - Lettuce: Chopped romaine lettuce is an excellent option because it is crisp and has a mild flavor.
 However, you can use whatever type of lettuce you like.